sybrew/the-seo-framework/readme.txt

 		* This massively reduces the memory usage.
 		* Therefore, the sitemap's maximum entry output has been increased to 9000 from 2100.
 	* The accessible counter type (with background color, type 1) is now a bit bolder.
+	* On Woocommerce list tables additional tabs injected by other plugins will likely not overflow anymore.
+	* The sitemap cache now supports multiple languages.
+This means more than one sitemap can be created.
 * **Updated:**
 	/
 	* TODO Translation POT file.